As a parent, you are legally responsible for making sure that your child attends school.

 - sleeping in

 You must make a formal request to the Headteacher to take children on holiday during the school term.
 If the request is declined, it will be classed as unauthorised, and you may be issued with a Fixed Penalty Notice.

 There are 190 school days in a year, which leaves 175 days on weekends and during school holidays.
 Check when they are here: School Term and Holiday Dates.

 Torfaen Council’s education service has launched a campaign to celebrate the varied benefits of going to school every day.
 Search the hashtag on social media to find out what is happening at your local school.

 Pupils and staff from Llanyrafon Primary School and Abersychan School were among the first to be featured in a series of social media videos promoting just some of the reasons their pupils - and staff - love going to school.

 Having difficulties getting your child to school?

-If you are having difficulty in getting your child to school or think there may be a reason why your child does not want to go to school, you should speak to your child's class teacher, Head of Year or Headteacher for help and support.
+If your child does not want to go to school, you can speak to your child's class teacher, Head of Year or Headteacher for help and support.
 There is also advice and support available from the school’s Education Welfare Officer.